You need some NEW tricks and surprising ways to cut household costs. I’ve got you covered, with these 5 actionable tips to cut everyday expenses.

 You’ll pick a habit or routine to work on, answer the questions above, and then break it down into its parts to audit/give it a makeover.

 After you successfully solidify the new habit or routine?
-You simply move onto the next one.
+You simply move on to the next one.

 Pssst: you’ll definitely want to check out our 17 powerful daily frugal habits we’re using right now in our own household for more ideas.